 Air fares to Orlando aren’t cheap, occasionally a glitch happens or there is the odd last minute deal but you have to be quick to catch them.
 It goes without saying that travelling in the school holidays is going to generate the most expensive flight costs, but there are still things you can do to bring the price down a little.

 Be flexible with your dates.
 If you are able to move your travel dates around slightly you may find that it is cheaper to fly on certain days of the week, for example mid-week flights are historically cheaper than weekend flights.

 Another way to reduce the cost of your Orlando holiday is to fly indirect.
 Flying via another airport before arriving in Orlando can reduce the cost considerably.
 We have flown indirect for years as a way to save some money.
 It does make your travel day a little longer than flying direct but if you don’t mind that it’s definitely worth considering.

 Fly to one of the airports near to Orlando, rather than Orlando International Airport.
 Flying into Tampa, Sandford or Fort Lauderdale can often be cheaper than flying into Orlando.
-There may be a slightly longer drive from the airport, depending on where your accommodation is, but they’re not horrendously long.
+There may be a slightly longer drive from the airport, depending on where your accommodation is, but it’s not horrendously long.

 Orlando has a so many different types of accommodation on offer.
 The main choices are villas and hotels, but there are also condos and apartments available to hire.
 Choosing the right accommodation for your budget is one of the easiest ways to reduce the cost of your Orlando holiday.